 3: A raw public key encoded according to RFC 3279.

+The device’s key type plus public key may not fit into a single element and therefore the data following the length field of a FILS Public Key element may require fragmentation using Fragment IEs (see 8.4.2.188).

 Instruct the editor to add section 8.4.2.188, and subsections, to the draft, replace <ANA-1> with an appropriate figure identifier, and replace <ANA-2> with an appropriate table identifier: